jshaffstall/PyPhysicsSandbox/README.md

 gear1 = gear(shape1, shape2)
 ```

 Creates a gear joint connecting the two shapes.
 A gear joint keeps the angle of the two shapes constant.
-Two parallel boxes, for example, will remain parallel.
+As one shape rotates, the other rotates to match automatically.

 ```python
 motor(shape1, shape2, radians)
 ```

 Creates a motor to give the two shapes the same angular rotation force.
+Typically the two shapes should be a pivot joint and the shape associated with the pivot joint.
+If you want other shapes to also move, use a gear joint to connect them to the shape with the motor.

 ```python
 pin((100, 580), ball1, (150, 580), ball2)